Your rights and obligations

 - use your home for anything other than as a home

-- do anything which would increase insurance costs or void the policy (eg store dangerous substances)
+- do anything which would increase insurance costs or void the policy (for example, store dangerous substances)

 - put up signs or posters on windows or walls that are visible from the outside